Have you hit a road block when it comes to WordPress user registration?

 The Default WordPress User Registration

 We’ll start with some basic knowledge about WordPress users and the entire registration process.
-If you’re already accustomed with this, you can come back next week for the plugin and code snippets parts!

 There are many reasons you might want to allow other users to register on your site.
 Membership sites have been around for ages, managing a bigger number of contributors or perhaps creating a stand alone web-app where logged in users get access to features or content.